-Lisa founded Moyles IP (formerly Moyles and Tremblay Law, LLC) in April 2011.
+Lisa founded Moyles IP (formerly Moyles and Tremblay Law) in April 2011.
+Lisa has over 25 years' experience as an IP lawyer.

 She has over 20 years experience in Intellectual Property (IP) law providing clients with practical, actionable advice including training on various aspects of routine and complex IP matters.